regine/meltmodel/contributing.md

   Assuming no conflicts were found, your master branch will now have new commits in it which incorporate the changes made on the ```longwave``` branch.
-  It's a good idea to look over the new code to make sure that the merge resulted in the code you epected, and that nothing surprising broke.
+  It's a good idea to look over the new code to make sure that the merge resulted in the code you expected, and that nothing surprising broke.

   If you are merging two branches and both have had commits made on them since the branch, it's possible that git will have some trouble resolving the changes made, and you will